tsayin4/async-exception-semantics/analysis.md

+ This document explores how language-level exception semantics interact with system-level correctness invariants in asynchronous transaction systems.

   Silent Failures: Exception Semantics in Asynchronous Transaction Systems

  1. The Incident